Palmon Survival Guide 2026 | Best GPT Rewards, Camp Leveling Guide.

 Required Camp buildings, long upgrades, final blockers before deadlines, and event-timed speedup windows.
 Do not burn large speedups on optional short timers.

-Verify the live Palmon payout and task list before installing.
+Verify the live Palmon reward and task list before installing.

 Treat Camp 16-20 as the practical target zone and Camp 26+ as high risk.